typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 contrary, we have seen that

 1. The flexibility of variance costs flexibility elsewhere;
-2. the compiler cannot predict how this might harm your APIs' practicality;
+2. the compiler cannot predict how this might harm your APIs’ practicality;
 3. the semantics of pattern matching are more complex in the face of variance.